DOCT-Y/RCC-T3a_Invasion-radiomics/README.md

 ## Introduction

-This is the official repository for our recent work: [CT-based radiomic model for identifying pathological T3a upstaging in renal cell carcinoma: model development and multi-source validation].
+This is the official repository for our recent work: [Enhanced staging of renal cell carcinoma using tumor morphology features: model development and multi-source validation](https://doi.org/10.1038/s41746-025-01723-x).
 This repository contains ready-to-use codes for inference of the proposed models.

 ## Key Features